United Nations Mission in South Sudan: 2021

 On 15 January 2021, the United Nations Secretary-General António Guterres announced Haysom's appointment as his Special Representative and Head of the United Nations Mission in South Sudan (UNMISS).

 2025

 On 4 April 2025, the Netherlands decided to withdraw their contribution to UNMISS, effective 31 July 2025.

 On 4 May 2025, the United Nations Security Council extended UNMISS with one year.
 Initial talks broke down on 1 May after the United States disagreed on the terms and conditions of the extension.
 On 4 May a second meeting was held, in which the US approved extending the mission to 1 May 2026.

+2026

+On 19 March 2026, UNMISS head Nicholas Haysom died in New York.

+On 10 April, 2026, Anita Kiki Gbeho of Ghana was appointed as Special Representative.

 Contributing countries

 As of 31 August 2025, the total number of personnel in the mission is 15,465: